Olympic officials postpone men’s triathlon due to pollution in the Seine - KESQ

 The decision to hold some swimming events in the famous river that splits Paris raised eyebrows when it was first announced.
 Swimming in the Seine has been illegal for a century but, in their desire to put the host city on full display, organizers worked up a plan to clean up the river so the world’s best athletes could use it during Paris 2024.

+The individual triathlon races will begin with a 1.5-kilometer swim, followed by a 40K bike race – passing by the Le Grand Palais and the Champs-Élysées – before finishing with a 10K run through the heart of the city.

+A mixed team relay race involving four athletes – two men and two women – will start with each team member completing a 300-meter swim, followed by a 5.8K bike ride and 1.8K run.

-The women triathlon is still scheduled for Wednesday and will take place prior to the men’s race, according to Olympic officials.
+The women’s triathlon is still scheduled for Wednesday and will take place prior to the men’s race, according to Olympic officials.

 If the water levels don’t improve by Wednesday, the original contingency date remains in place for Friday, August 2.